Basic Computer Skills

 - The you will be asked to choose a security question and provide an answer to it.
 Be sure to choose a question you will definitely remember the answer to.
 Also provide a secondary backup e-mail address.
 This is in case you forget your Gmail sign in info.
 Google will use the secondary address to mail your security information to.

-- Next just type the security code you see in the provided box then click "I accept".
+- Type the security code you see in the provided box then click "I accept".

 - Google should then send you a welcome e-mail.
 Just follow the directions in the e-mail.